KlimentPaskalev27/Test-Driven-Development-and-Unit-Testing/C++/README.md

 Follow instructions from https://freedesktop.org/wiki/Software/cppunit/ and clone git repo to local directory. git clone git://anongit.freedesktop.org/git/libreoffice/cppunit/ After cloning the repo in a folder cppunit, our main.cpp can now #include the library locally.

+## Basic physics engine
+We create a basic physics engine which is inside the src folder.
+The files physics.cpp and physics.h provide an implementation of a Thing class later usied in main.cpp to perform tests.